Beyond Redundancy: Toward Agile Resilience in Optical Networks to Overcome Unpredictable Disasters: Biographies

 \section{Biographies}

 \begin{IEEEbiographynophoto}{Toru Mano} is a research engineer at NTT Network Innovation Laboratories.
 He received his B.E. and M.E. degrees from the University of Tokyo in 2009 and 2011, respectively.
 He joined NTT Laboratories in 2011.
-He received his Ph.D. degree in computer science and information technology from Hokkaido University in 2020.
-His research interests include network architectures, network optimization, and network softwarization. \end{IEEEbiographynophoto}
+He received his Ph.D. degree in computer science and information technology from Hokkaido University in 2020. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Hideki Nishizawa} is a senior research engineer at NTT Network Innovation Laboratories.
-He received B.E. and M.E. degrees in physics from Chiba University, Chiba, Japan, in 1994 and 1996, respectively.
-In 1996, he joined NTT Laboratories, Japan, where he has been engaged in research on open and disaggregated optical systems.
-He received the Ph.D. degree in information science and technology from Hokkaido University in 2025. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Hideki Nishizawa} is a Senior Research Engineer at NTT Network Innovation Laboratories, Japan.
+He received B.E. and M.E. degrees in Physics from Chiba University in 1994 and 1996, respectively, and a Ph.D. in Information Science and Technology from Hokkaido University in 2025. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Takeo~Sasai} received the B.E., M.E. and Ph.D. degrees from the University of Tokyo, Japan, in 2015, 2017, and 2025 respectively.
-In 2017, he joined NTT Laboratories, Yokosuka, Japan.
-His research interests include physical layer monitoring, digital signal processing, and nonlinear modeling for optical fiber communication. \end{IEEEbiographynophoto}
+In 2017, he joined NTT Laboratories, Yokosuka, Japan. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Soichiroh Usui} is a senior research engineer NTT Network Innovation Center.
 He received a B.S. in industrial engineering and management from Tokyo Institute of Technology in 1999.
 He joined NTT the same year and was involved in corporate business and network services development. \end{IEEEbiographynophoto}